 From your hotel or riad in Marrakech your journey will begin across the Glaoua Plains and up via the winding road over the High Atlas Mountains through the Tizi n'Tichka (2260m).
 From this high point you will see a dramatic change in the countryside - from high mountain ranges to semi-desert and oases.
-On your return you will stop at the magnificently exotic kasbah of Ait Ben Haddou, declared a World Heritage Site; here Hollywood has shot many of its films, including, as everyone will tell you, "Lawrence of Arabia" and "Gladiator".
-Further south you will encounter Ouarzazate and drive down the beautiful Draa Valley to the small kasbah-like Hotel Fibule Du Draa in the oasis town of Zagora for lunch by the pool prior to your final journey into the Sahara by 4WD and camel.
+On your way out you will stop at the magnificently exotic kasbah of Ait Ben Haddou, declared a World Heritage Site; here Hollywood has shot many of its films, including, as everyone will tell you, "Lawrence of Arabia" and "Gladiator".
+Further south you will encounter Ouarzazate and drive down the beautiful Draa Valley to the oasis town of Zagora prior to your final journey into the Sahara by 4WD and camel.

-You will spend the night out in the desert, in a genuine Bedouin camp at the stunning dunes of Erg Lihoudi.
-The sunsets and sunrises in the rarefied air of the desert can simply take your breath away and the night may be spent in our carpeted, nomadic tents, our deluxe Caidal tents or out in the open under an awesome canopy of the starlit heavens.
+You will spend the night out in the desert, in a genuine Bedouin camp at the stunning dunes of Erg Tizi.
+The sunsets and sunrises in the rarefied air of the desert can simply take your breath away and the night may be spent in our carpeted deluxe Caidal tents or out in the open under an awesome canopy of the starlit heavens.

 All travel is by air-conditioned vehicle, there is an extended camel ride into the desert with an overnight stay in a Bedouin tent in a beautiful and peaceful setting.